kocun/heida/README.md

 3 .
 Install [sailsjs](http://sailsjs.org/) ``sudo npm -g install sails``

 4 .
+Install [bower](http://bowerjs.org/) ``sudo npm -g install bower``

+5 .
 Clone this repo, ``git clone https://github.com/kocun/heida.git``

-5 .
+6 .
 Enter heida directory ``cd heida``

-6 .
+7 .
 You must have a **local.js** file which is not included in git repo.
 This file has sensitive data thus it is no included in git repo.
 You can create a new one

 ``touch config/local.js``

-7 .
+8 .
 And then with your favorite editor you can change your private settings.

 ```
 module.exports = {
     admins: [{
-        email: 'admin1@ku.edu.tr',
+        email: 'admin1@ku.edu.tr', // Change this for your admins
-        email: 'admin2@ku.edu.tr'
+        email: 'admin2@ku.edu.tr' // Change this for your admins
     }],
-    host: '127.0.0.1',
+    host: '127.0.0.1',  //IP Address to bind server
-    port: 8080,
+    port: 8080,  // Port to bind server
     google: {
       clientID: 'Your Google App Client Id Here',
       clientSecret: 'Your Client Secret Here',
-      callbackURL: 'http://heida.test.ku.edu.tr:8080/api/auth/google/callback', //Your callback URL here
+      callbackURL: 'http://xxx.yyy.edu.tr:8080/api/auth/google/callback', //Your callback URL here
       scope: ['profile', 'email']
     },
     models: {
-      connection: 'mongo'
+      connection: 'mongo' // refers to below
     },
     connections: {
         mongo: {
-            adapter: 'sails-mongo',
+            adapter: 'sails-mongo', // Mongo Adapter, you may change this to MySQL
-            host: '127.0.0.1',
+            host: '127.0.0.1', // IP Address of your database
-            port: 27017,
+            port: 27017, // Port of the MongoDb
-            // user: 'username',
+            // user: 'username',  // User name of mongodb account.
-            // password: 'password',
+            // password: 'password', // password of mongodb  account
-            database: 'heida'
+            database: 'heida' //Name of the database
         }
     }
 }